Belter Creole: Development

-The pronunciation of the language was developed by Nick Farmer and Eric Armstrong, a dialect coach.
+The pronunciation of the language was developed by Farmer and Eric Armstrong, a dialect coach.
 During development, they came to the conclusion that the language's pronunciation and tone had become too similar to that of Jamaican English.
 As a result, Armstrong suggested that Farmer make various modifications to the phonological, morphological, and lexicological characteristics, such that the language's overall sound gave an impression that it derived via an amalgamation of several existent languages and cultures of a near-future, homogeneous working-class population.
 They accomplished this goal by fusing together various elements of multiple real-world cants, dialects, and accents to form distinct types of Belter drawls or sounds and then encouraged the actors to choose one which fit their character.
 Additionally, the producers were advised to deliberately create a cast of actors and actresses who spoke in varying accent types so as to illustrate real-world concepts observed in societies and cultures where creole and pidgin languages are spoken.
-For example, in Season 3, actors Dominique Tipper and Cara Gee would introduce to the show the concepts of code switching and English spoken as a second language as paradigms of Belter Creole and culture.
+For example, in Season 3, actors Dominique Tipper and Cara Gee introduced the concepts of code switching and English spoken as a second language as paradigms of Belter Creole and culture.

-The show's producers had emphasized that they did not want to use subtitles for Lang Belta, but rather wanted the audience to be capable of dialogue comprehension via recognizable phonological similarities to English words/phrases and contextual inference.
+The show's producers did not want to use subtitles when Belter Creole was used, but wanted the audience to be capable of dialogue comprehension via recognizable phonological similarities to English words and phrases, and contextual inference.
 Due to that, for most of its appearances, the language was presented only as various words mixed in the English dialogue.
-During the show production, Farmer would always make three versions of the lines for the script, one entirely in the Belter, one with medium Belter influence, and one with light usage of the Belter.
+During the show production, Farmer made three versions of the lines for the script, one entirely in the Belter, one with medium Belter influence, and one with light usage of the Belter.
 Then, actors would learn and shoot all three variants of the scenes, and later the producers would choose which version they wanted to use.

-The language had appeared for the first time in "Dulcinea", the pilot episode of The Expanse, that premiered in 2015, and regularly appeared in the show throughout its six seasons.
+The language appeared for the first time in "Dulcinea", the pilot episode of The Expanse, that premiered in 2015, and regularly appeared in the show throughout its six seasons.
 Since the production of the pilot, looping voice actors were taught belter language by Armstrong.

-As the language gained popularity, Nick Farmer had started regularly revealing new words and grammar functions on his Twitter account.
-He also had given language lessons to the fans during meet-ups.
+As the language gained popularity, Farmer started regularly revealing new words and grammar functions on his Twitter account.
+He also gave language lessons to the fans during meet-ups.